Open-Water Testing Support

 - GPS systems for navigation and motion measurement

-- Inertial measurement units and inertial navigation systems for 6 DOF (degrees of freedom) motion measurement (several are survey grade)
+- Inertial measurement units and inertial navigation systems for motion measurement in 6 degrees of freedom (several are survey grade)

 - Accelerometers for vibration measurement